Tag Archives: Robert Thorogood

 Very clever, very entertaining.
 I gobbled it up.

-Here’s are my reviews of two other books by Robert Thorogood:-
+Here are my reviews of other books in this series:-

 THE MARLOW MURDER CLUB #1MARLOWMURDERCLUB